sclevine/packfile/README.md

 - the version from provide.test is always matched against the version from provide.test

 PROBLEM: no cache coherency guarantee for non-exported layers, so link-contents is a lie
+IDEA: use UUID stored in layer metadata to rep unique build ID